C20ALEX00/C20ALEX00/README.md

 - Avoid hidden coupling
 - Scale without collapsing into technical debt

-Primarily working with Django & DRF, I apply service-layer patterns, structured validation, and production-oriented thinking.
+I work primarily with Django and Django REST Framework, applying service-layer patterns, structured validation, and production-oriented thinking.

 ---

 ## 🏗 Production Experience — Brytspace

+At Brytspace, I contributed to a live backend used in production.

-At Brytspace, my responsibilities included:
+My responsibilities included:

 - Designing and maintaining REST APIs with Django & DRF
 - Refactoring tightly coupled views into a structured **Service Layer**
 - Moving business rules out of views into serializers and services
-- Writing unit and integration tests for services, serializers, and views
+- Writing unit and integration tests for services, serializers and views
-- Detecting and fixing performance issues (N+1 queries, heavy ORM operations)
+- Detecting and fixing performance issues (e.g. N+1 query problems)
-- Optimizing querysets using `select_related` & `prefetch_related`
+- Optimizing querysets using `select_related` and `prefetch_related`
 - Reviewing and structuring Pull Requests
 - Monitoring and debugging production errors with **Sentry**
-- Collaborating with frontend to deliver full end-to-end features
+- Collaborating with frontend to deliver complete feature pipelines

-I treat backend development as **system design**, not just feature implementation.
+I approach backend development as system design, not just feature implementation.

 ---

-## 🧠 How I Approach Backend Architecture
+## 🧠 How I Think About Backend Architecture

-When implementing a feature, I:
+When implementing a feature, I deliberately:

-1. Identify and isolate business rules
+1. Identify and isolate the business rule
-2. Decide where that rule belongs (model, serializer, service)
+2. Decide where that rule belongs (model vs serializer vs service)
 3. Ensure side effects are controlled and explicit
 4. Write or adapt tests before expanding complexity
 5. Evaluate performance and query behavior
 6. Refactor for clarity before merging

-I optimize for **long-term maintainability** over short-term speed.
+I optimize for long-term maintainability over short-term speed.

 ---